foam-framework/foam2/src/foam/nanos/rope/README.md

 Furthermore, there is a difference in logic between the authorization of read/delete versus that of create/update.
 In `authorizeOnRead` and `authorizeOnDelete`, there is no need to perform authorization at the property level.
 In the case of read, the visibility of individual properties are not in the scope of ROPE, and in the case of delete, it is redundant.
-However, in `authorizeOnCreate` and `authorizeOnUpdate`, the properties that are set by the user are compared with either a new instance of the model, in the case of create, or the old object before the update.
+However, in `authorizeOnCreate` and `authorizeOnUpdate`, the properties that are set by the user are compared with either a new instance of the model (in the case of create), or the old object before the update.
 For each rope, a check is called for each of the properties that are set/changed, and the checks must all return true before the action can be granted.

 ##### ROPE Model